scottrobertson/rails-vue-template/README.md

 A simple template using a Vue SPA inside Rails, with a Rails API.

+Mainly used for my own personal projects, so please remove/adapt things as you need.

 The Rails API lives in an `api` route namespace, and everything else is delegated to the Vue Router.

 ### Uses